ubicom-dsd-2023/ubicom-dsd-2023.gihub.io/docs/Sensors.md

 ## How to Use the Programs of the Embedded System

-1. Check if your device supports Bluetooth
+1. Turn on the six sensors (WT-901 BLE)
 2. Install `conda`
-3. Clone the repository
+3. Clone the repository onto your computer

 ```bash
 git clone https://github.com/atoposyz/atoposyz.github.io